Viktorious-x/ps5-bdjb-modified-ISOs/README.md

 <br />
 umtx2.jar
 <br />
-elfloader.jar (modified elf loader jar by [BenNox_XD](https://github.com/BenNoxXD) that would fix elf loader on offline bdj crashing)
+elfloader.jar (modified elf loader jar by BenNox_XD(https://github.com/BenNoxXD) that would fix elf loader on offline bdj crashing)
 <br />
-etahen.jar (modified etahen jar by [BenNox_XD](https://github.com/BenNoxXD) that would fix etahen on bdj crashing)
+etahen.jar (modified etahen workaround jar by BenNox_XD(https://github.com/BenNoxXD) that would fix etahen on bdj crashing)
 <br />
 USB_etahen.jar (same as etahen.jar but loads etahen from USB instead of disk, usb should be in the front usb-A slot on your ps5 and the etaHEN file should be on your root and be called etaHEN.bin, this is for people who wanna have updated versions of etahen on their USB instead of reburning a new iso.
 <br />